-- 1. Students who accumulate 10 absences for the year (not necessarily consecutive days) for any reason, will be contacted by the administrator.
+- 1. Parents of students who accumulate excessive absences for the year (not necessarily consecutive days) for any reason, will be contacted by the administrator.
 At that time, the administrators will assist the parents in formulating a plan for resolving the difficulties preventing the student from receiving the benefits of daily school attendance. - 2.
-A student who accumulates 11-20 absences for the year (not necessarily consecutive days), for any reason, is required to submit a doctor's note for each absence. - 3.
-Upon reaching the 21st absence, the student may be turned over to the Truancy Office, released from CASS for homebound instruction through Jefferson County Public Schools or another educational setting may be recommended.
+Students with excessive absences may be turned over to the Truancy Office, released from CASS for homebound instruction through Jefferson County Public Schools or another educational setting may be recommended.